Brandon Miller (American football)

 Brandon Gerrod Miller (born January 21, 1986) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was signed by the Atlanta Falcons as an undrafted free agent in 2008.
 He played college football for the Georgia Bulldogs.

 He also played for the Seattle Seahawks.

-Early years
+Early life

 Attended Miller County High School and as a senior he made 106 tackles and 27 receptions for more than 500 yards.
 He was named All-State, and All-South and was named SuperPrep Elite 50, All-America, and All-Dixie Teams.

 College career

 Miller played in 37 career games with 15 starts at linebacker for Georgia, posting 73 tackles and 6.0 sacks in his Bulldog career.
 In 2007, he appeared in 11 games making seven starts and in 2006 he appeared in every game with five starts and made 23 tackles with 2 PBU and 3 QB-Pressures.
 In 2005, he made his first career start against Boise State in the 2005 opener and started 10 games during season despite being hampered by injuries The prior season, 2004, he played in all 12 games with nine tackles and one fumble recovery.